tryolabs/norfair/README.md

 ## How it works

 Norfair works by estimating the future position of each point based on its past position.
 It then tries to match these estimated positions with newly detected points provided by the detector.
 For this matching to occur, Norfair can rely on any distance function specified by the user of the library.
-Therefore, each object tracker can be made as simple or complex as needed.
+Therefore, each object tracker can be made as simple or as complex as needed.

-The following is an example of a particularly simple distance function calculating the Euclidean distance between objects and detections.
+The following is an example of a particularly simple distance function calculating the Euclidean distance between tracked objects and detections.
 This is possibly the simplest distance function you could use in Norfair, as it uses just one single point per detection/object.

 ```python
  def euclidean_distance(detection, tracked_object):
      return np.linalg.norm(detection.points - tracked_object.estimate)
 ```

-To get the single point detections to use with this distance function we use [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html), and just use the centroids of the bounding boxes it produces around cars as our object representations.
+As an example we use [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html) to get the single point detections to use with this distance function.
+We just use the centroids of the bounding boxes it produces around cars as our detections and get the following results.

 ![](docs/traffic.gif)